-If you became or ceased to be a bona fide resident of a U.S. possession, you may need to file Form 8898, Statement for Individuals Who Begin or End Bona Fide Residence in a U.S. Possession.
+If you became or ceased to be a bona fide resident of a U.S. possession, you may need to file Form 8898.
 This applies to the U.S. possessions of American Samoa, the CNMI, Guam, Puerto Rico, and the USVI.